f5devcentral/f5-rseries-training/docs/rseries_security.rst

     (<AES encrypted string>): **************
     r10900(config)#

-In F5OS-A 1.8.0 the system licnesing command has been extended to accept proxy configuration details as seen below.
+In F5OS-A 1.8.0 the system licensing command has been extended to accept proxy configuration details as seen below.

 .. code-block:: bash